-According to the latest information provided by BuiltWith, at the time this article was published there were more than 2 million live online stores built with Shopify.
-It takes the 2nd place with 19% of market share among the top 1 million of all e-commerce stores.
-For comparison, the WooCommerce checkout wins the competition with about 28% of the market share.
-About 10% of the top 1 million stores are running on Magento, which takes the 3rd place.
-This Shopify tutorial for beginners is made for you to get acquainted with the platform and learn how it works.
+According to the latest information provided by BuiltWith, at the time this article was published there were more than 4 million live online stores built with Shopify.
+It takes 2nd place with 2,6% of the market share among the top 1 million of all e-commerce stores.
+For comparison, the WooCommerce checkout wins the competition with about 2,85% of the market share.
+About 0,85% of the top 1 million stores are running on Magento, which takes the 3rd place.
+This Shopify tutorial is made for you to get acquainted with the platform and learn how it works.

 We’re confident that every platform fits different needs and requirements.
 In this Shopify tutorial we’ll:

 And tell you about everything else you need to know to decide whether the Shopify platform is the right choice for you.